grnydawn/xrcalc/README.rst

 ==========
 xarray command-line calculation tool

 **xrcalc** reads command-line arguments as Python statements and executes them on Python interpreter.
 The argument is quite similar to "the code cell of Jupyter notebook" while the arguments resides on a shell instead of "notebook".
-Especially **xrcalc** is specialised to support xarray calculation by pre-loading xarray and related modules.
+Especially **xrcalc** is specialized to support xarray calculation by pre-loading xarray and related modules.

 The goal of "command-line as Python statement" approach is to achieve an immediate response with minimal effort.
 Thanks to the nautre of terminal user interface, the command-action-response cycle is simple, intuitive, and fast.